A guide to Salesforce Git version control

 Furthermore, you don’t need to install or learn Git, as Hutte’s UI is already integrated into Git hosting tools, like GitHub and Azure.

 There is no need to reproduce this data as everything is generated and integrated with Hutte.
+To get a first-hand feel of how Hutte works, start your free 30-day trial.

 If you’re interested in giving Salesforce Git version control a try, take a look at our easy-peasy guide on executing and installing it in a visual way with Hutte.